-When city leaders announced on Thursday that the NHL would consider an expansion application for Seattle, a poster hung from the podium reading "Seattle World Hockey Championships 1917."
+When city leaders originally announced in 2017 that the NHL would consider an expansion application for Seattle, a poster hung from the podium reading "Seattle World Hockey Championships 1917."

-It's true that not only did we once have a hockey team, but some credit that team for changing hockey forever.
+It's true that not only did Seattle previously had a hockey team, but some credit that team for changing hockey forever.
 The Seattle Metropolitans became the first American team to win the Stanley Cup in 1917.

-On the 100th anniversary of the team's win this year in March, The New York Times published a story remembering the team's nine years in existence.
+On the 100th anniversary of the team's win in March, The New York Times published a story remembering the team's nine years in existence.

 “This first U.S. Stanley Cup was potentially a turning point for American hockey,” said Ralph Morton, the executive director of the Seattle Sports Commission, told The Times.
 “It showed the Pacific Northwest — and the nation — that hockey belonged in America.”

 Two blocks from the Washington Athletic Club is the long-gone arena that the Seattle Metropolitans called home for about a decade.
 It's where they clinched the best-of-five Stanley Cup series on March 26, 1917.

 “The location of the arena was on 6th and University, which later became a parking garage, and then later the IBM Building,” researcher Jeff Obermeyer told KIRO Radio earlier this year.
 “It’s a spot right there almost in the heart of downtown.”

 Development and construction on the downtown property was carried out by the Metropolitan Building Company, predecessor of current operator Unico Properties.

 They were called the Metropolitans, named for the Metropolitan Building Company,” said Obermeyer. “[They] built the arena where the Mets played.”

 Without that rink, Obermeyer said, it would’ve been hard for hockey to catch on in Seattle’s mild climate any earlier than 1915, when the team was formed.